NBISweden/workshop-reproducible-research/docs/jupyter.md

 descriptive notes, lists, links, images etc.

 Below are some examples of what you can do in markdown.
 Paste all or parts of it into one or more cells in your notebook to see how it renders.
+Make sure you set the cell type to Markdown.

 ```
 ## Introduction